-.
-The AUC statistic was greater than or equal to 0.79 for all models, indicating that all models could effectively distinguish between the presence and absence of bark beetle outbreak.
-Host QMD, BA, and dominance and total BA all improved the fit of models of outbreak occurrence, however variables that described host density and size were more important than total stand basal area (Fig. 9).
-After controlling for variation in host size and density, we found the probability of MPB, SB, and WBBBB outbreak generally increased with total basal area, although the effect was small (Fig. 2A).
-For all bark beetle species, when BA was less than 10 m2 ha-1, small increases in host BA were generally associated with large increases in the probability of outbreak.
-Once BA exceed this threshold, the probability of outbreak generally decreased (Fig. 2B).
-Additionally, we found that at relatively low to intermediate QMD values, the probability of outbreak of MPB, SB, and WBBB generally increased.
-Yet, at very high values QMD was negatively associated with the risk of outbreak (Fig. 2C and G).
-Similarly, increases in host dominance were generally associated with an increase in the probability of outbreak, however the probability of WBBB outbreak notably decreased with greater host dominance at very high values (Fig. 2D and H).
+Host QMD, BA, and dominance and total BA all improved the fit of models of outbreak occurrence, however variables that described host density and size were more important than total stand basal area (Fig. SX).
+After controlling for variation in host size and density, the probability of MPB, SB, and WBBBB outbreak generally increased with total basal area, although at very high stand densities, outbreak probability decreased (Fig. 2A and 2E).
+For all bark beetle species, when BA was less than 10 m2 ha-1, small increases in host BA were generally associated with large increases in the probability of outbreak (Fig. 2B and 2F).
+Once BA exceed this threshold, the probability of outbreak generally decreased.
+The relationship between outbreak occurrence and QMD was also nonmonotonic (Fig. 2B).
+For all bark beetle species, when QMD was less than 20 cm, small increases were generally associated with large increases in the probability of outbreak.
+Once QMD exceeded this threshold, the probability of outbreak generally decreased.
+Increases in host dominance were generally associated with an increase in the probability of outbreak (Fig. 2D and 2H).
+However, the probability of WBBB outbreak notably decreased with greater host dominance at very high values and the probability of SB outbreak increased dramatically when host dominance exceeded 55%.

 Do stand conditions suitable for multiple outbreaks commonly co-occur?

-Across the 3155 FIA plots with at least one of the target host species, 39% (n=1241) contained two species and 24% (n=757) three species (Fig. 3).
+Across the 3155 FIA plots with at least one of the target host species and no alternative host species, 39% (n=1241) contained two species and 24% (n=757) three species (Fig. 3).
 Lodgepole pine was present in 62% of plots (n=1949) plots.
 Engelmann spruce was present in 62% of plots (n=1962).
 Subalpine fir was present in 63% of plots (n=1999).
+Stands with all three target host species were the most commonly occurring combination of hosts.

 RF models predicted that 85% of plots (n=2686) were suitable for bark beetle outbreak.
 Of these plots 35% of plots (n=933) were suitable for outbreaks of two bark beetle species and 12% of plots (n=326) were suitable for outbreaks of three bark beetle species.
-Of the plots with at least one susceptible hosts, 61% (n=1647) were susceptible to outbreaks of MPB, 54% (n=1451) were susceptible to outbreaks of SB, 44% (n=1173) were susceptible to outbreaks of WBBB (Fig. 3).
+Of the plots with at least one susceptible host, 61% (n=1647) were susceptible to outbreaks of MPB, 54% (n=1451) were susceptible to outbreaks of SB, 44% (n=1173) were susceptible to outbreaks of WBBB (Fig. 3).
+Stands with only susceptible lodgepole pine were the most commonly occurring combination of susceptible hosts.

-Across the 7289 FIA plots with at least one of the target host species, 55% (n=3983) contained two species and 18% (n=1325) three species (Fig. 3).
-RF models predicted that 69% of the plots (n=5003) were suitable for bark beetle outbreak and that 39% (n= 2842) were susceptible to MPB, 31% (n= 2267) were susceptible to SB, and 24% (n= 1779) were susceptible to WBBB.
-Of the plots with at least one susceptible host, 27% (n=1333) were susceptible to outbreaks of two bark beetle species and 6% (n=276) were susceptible to outbreaks of all three bark beetle species.

 Does the occurrence or severity of cumulative bark beetle activity increase with the host species richness?